Olympic chiefs prepare for 'successful' Tokyo 2020

 More than 3,100 people have died and over 90,000 have been infected in more than 60 countries worldwide.
 The vast majority of cases are in China, but South Korea, Italy and Iran have emerged as the countries with the most cases outside the epicentre.

+"The IOC EB (executive board) appreciates and supports the measures being taken, which constitute an important part of Tokyo's plans to host safe and secure Games.
+"The IOC will continue to follow the advice of WHO, as the leading United Nations agency on this topic."
+The IOC also welcomed the close collaboration and flexibility between sporting federations, Olympic committees and governments with regard to the preparations for the Games, and particularly the qualification events.

+"All stakeholders continue to work closely together to address the challenges of the coronavirus," it said.
+"The IOC EB encourages all athletes to continue to prepare for the Olympic Games Tokyo 2020.
+The IOC will keep supporting the athletes by providing the latest information and developments, which are accessible for athletes worldwide on the Athlete365 website."
+IOC president Bach earlier said that the board meeting would also be used to "prepare many of the final decisions that we will have to take" at a first pre-Games EB meeting between June 15-17, also in Lausanne.

 "We will have to make some proposals for the session in Tokyo."
-The IOC board is also set to meet on July 18-19 in Tokyo, with the Olympics running from July 24-August 9.
-The IOC will on Tuesday discuss the coronavirus crisis, and on Wednesday hold a videocall between the Tokyo 2020 organising committee and John Coates, the Australian chairman of the IOC's coordination commission for the first summer Olympics in Japan since 1964.
-(AFP) APA APA.
+The IOC EB is also set to meet on July 18-19 in Tokyo, with the Olympics running from July 24-August 9.
+(AFP) AT AT.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)